-We strive to maximise rent as our main source of income, which enables us to fund our services, loan repayments and provide investment back into the Greater Govan community.
+We strive to maximise rent as our main source of income, which enables us to fund our services and loan repayments.
 This is achieved through our effective management of rent arrears where we support tenants, but also take formal action where there is continual non-payment of rent.
-The non-technical arrears balance at the year-end was 3.24% (2013 - 3.41%) as a percentage of the annual debit.
+The non-technical arrears balance at the year-end was 3.41% (2012 - 4.15%) as a percentage of the annual debit.
 We undertook to minimise lost rent through re-letting these properties at an early stage.
-Void lost rent equates to 1.24% (2013 - 0.75%) for our mainstream properties.
+Void lost rent equates to 0.75% (2012 - 1.25%) for our mainstream properties.